 Circulating miRNAs have great potential for the diagnosis of cancers where there is an unmet need to be able to diagnose cancers at an early stage or distinguish between cancer types.
 Their presence in circulating biofluids provides non-invasive ways of establishing early prognosis, predicting treatment response and ascertaining progression risk.

 Profile with confidence using our pre-designed panels

-We have developed a miRNA immunology focus panel containing probes for 68 miRNAs selected from peer-reviewed studies.
-The miRNAs are differentially regulated in diseases of the immune system such as Hodgkin Lymphoma, Leukemia and Multiple Myeloma.
+We have developed a miRNA cancer focus panels containing probes for 68 miRNAs selected from peer-reviewed studies.
+The miRNAs are differentially regulated in breast cancer, prostate cancer or lung cancer.